Indian e-Medical Visa- Get a Specialized Medical Treatment

 However, the foreigners need a medical visa in regards to seek medical healing in India.
 The government of India has initiated a medical visa program which foreign nationals can apply for.

-Medical visa has been categorized under e-Visa, which is a program instituted by the government of India and it allows medical tourist to stay for 60 days in India for medical treatment.
+Medical visa has been categorized under e-Visa, which is a program instituted by the government of India and it is only applicable for the patient

 What is the Indian Medical Visa Requirement?

-Nationals of yellow fever affected countries or travellers arriving from below given countries must carry Yellow Fever Vaccination Card at the time of arrival in India.
+Nationals of yellow fever affected countries must carry Yellow Fever Vaccination Card at the time of arrival in India.
 Please visit the Ministry of Health & Family Welfare latest guidelines regarding Yellow fever countries.
 The nationals from Kenya, Ethiopia, Afghanistan, Israel, Pakistan, Nigeria, and Somalia need to carry Oral Polio Vaccination (OPV) while coming to India for a medical procedure.
 The OPV certificate must be taken six weeks before you arrive in India.
 The certificate is mandatory for everyone, be it, adult or children.

 Each and every submitted document will be verified by the Indian missions and Posts which is a body, consigned abroad to ensure if the requested e-Medical visa is genuine or not.